redhat-cop/cloud.vmware_ops/roles/provision_vcenter/README.md

 - **provision_vcenter_vm_uuid**:
   - str, Specify the full VM UUID if multiple VMs in your cluster have the same name as `provision_vcenter_vm_name`.
 Optional.

+- **provision_vcenter_vm_password**:
+  - str, Specify the password used to access this appliance once its deployed.
+Required.
+  - This password is used for SSH access (username: root) if its enabled, as well as web GUI access (username: administrator@vsphere.local)

+- **provision_vcenter_vm_datastore**:
+  - str, The name of the datastore that the appliance should use to house its disks.
+Required if the VM does not already exist.
+  - The amount of required space varies by the appliance size (provision_vcenter_vm_deployment_option) and is always thin provisioned.

+- **provision_vcenter_vm_network_name**:
+  - str, The name of the network or portgroup to which this appliance should be connected.
+Required if the VM does not already exist.

 - **provision_vcenter_vm_network_hostname**:
   - str, The network hostname (https://your_hostname) for vCenter.
 DNS should already resolve on the localhost.
 Required.